 In November 2015, Copper Fox completed a NI-43-101 technical report entitled "Preliminary Economic Assessment ("PEA") Technical Report for the Van Dyke Copper Project" dated November 18, 2015 (as amended May 2017).
-The report was prepared under the direction of MMTS, Mr. Jim Gray, P.Eng., et al. as the Qualified Persons.
-The PEA recommended a pre-feasibility study (estimated cost - US \$16.6 million) consisting of, among other activities, a 10,000m diamond drilling program to upgrade the inferred resource to a higher resource category and an eight hole pilot ISL test program to investigate; soluble copper recoveries and other geotechnical parameters of the Van Dyke oxide copper deposit.
+The report was prepared under the direction of Moose Mountain Technical Services ("MMTS"), Mr. Jim Gray, P.Eng., et al. as the Qualified Persons.
+The PEA recommended a pre-feasibility study (estimated cost - US \$16.6 million) consisting of, among other activities, a 10,000m diamond drilling program to upgrade the inferred resource to a higher resource category, expand the limits of the mineralization and an eight hole pilot ISL test program to investigate; soluble copper recoveries and other geotechnical parameters of the Van Dyke oxide copper deposit.